-This extension is only applicable to federal income tax returns and federal estimated income tax payments due April 15, 2020.
 Other types of federal returns or payments due are NOT extended.
 Taxpayers should continue to file all other required returns, make their payroll tax deposits and pay all other required taxes.
-Penalties and interest continue to accrue on returns not originally due April 15, 2020.
+Penalties and interest will continue to accrue on returns not originally due April 1, 2020 through July 14, 2020.

-This guidance still DOES NOT COVER payments such as Florida Sales Tax payments, payroll tax deposits or Employee 401(k) contributions.
 Taxpayers have until July 15, 2020 to make contributions to IRAs and HSAs for tax year 2019.
-Taxpayers may need to file income tax returns in 42 states plus the District of Columbia.
-State filing and payment deadlines vary and are not always the same as the federal filing deadline.
+State filing and payment deadlines very and are not always the same as the federal filing deadline

-Taxpayers will not be required to file a federal extension for income tax returns due April 15, 2020.
-They most likely will be required to file an extension by July 15th for any tax returns not already filed.
+Taxpayers will not be required to file a federal extension for income tax returns due April 15, 2020-July 14, 2020.
+Taxpayers will be required to file an extension by July 15th for any tax returns not already filed at that time.
 We will continue to monitor all IRS pronouncements and guidance.